 How to Model a Layout for a Multi-Use Workshop Space

 To achieve professional-grade results in a multi-use workshop, you must move beyond the "one-size-fits-all" approach of hanging fixtures until the room looks bright.
 A precision fabrication zone requires significantly different photometric performance than a raw material storage area.
-The core of a successful design lies in zoning and photometric modeling, ensuring that you meet specific foot-candle (fc) targets while maximizing energy efficiency and rebate eligibility.
+The core of a successful design lies in zoning and photometric modeling, which allows for meeting specific foot-candle (fc) targets while optimizing energy efficiency and rebate eligibility.

-By utilizing IES (Illuminating Engineering Society) files and the "Lumen Method" calculation, you can predict exactly how light will behave in your space before a single wire is pulled.
-This guide provides the technical framework for modeling a high-performance workshop layout using linear high bay fixtures.
+By utilizing IES (Illuminating Engineering Society) files and the "Lumen Method" calculation, you can predict how light will behave in your space before installation.
+This technical framework provides the steps for modeling a high-performance workshop layout.

 The Technical Foundation: Photometrics and IES Files

-Professional designers import these files into simulation software like AGi32 or DIALux to create a virtual 3D model of the workspace.
-Without these files, you are essentially guessing.
-When selecting fixtures, ensure they are DLC (DesignLights Consortium) Premium qualified.
-This certification doesn't just guarantee efficiency (often reaching 150 LM/W); it ensures the data in the IES file has been verified through independent IES LM-79-19 testing.
+Professional designers import these files into simulation software like AGi32 or DIALux to create a virtual 3D model.
+When selecting fixtures, prioritize those that are DLC (DesignLights Consortium) Premium qualified.
+This certification indicates the fixture has reached high efficiency levels (often 150 LM/W or higher) and that the IES file data has been verified through independent IES LM-79-19 testing.

 Establishing Target Light Levels (Foot-Candles)